buildkite/trigger-pipeline-action/README.md

 * Create a new branch for your work
 * Push up any changes to your branch, and open a pull request.
 Don't feel it needs to be perfect — incomplete work is totally fine.
 We'd love to help get it ready for merging.

+## Releasing

+1. Create a new GitHub release.
+The version numbers in the readme will be automatically updated.

 ## Roadmap

 * Add a `WAIT` option for waiting for the Buildkite build to finish.